kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 ---

-We have the first release of 2024, Kubewarden 1.10.0! 🎉🥳 And this one contains a nice bag of goodies, let's have a look!
+We have the first release of 2024, Kubewarden 1.10.0! 🎉🥳

+And this one contains a nice bag of goodies, let's have a look!

-## Policy server has reduced memory usage and increased reliability
+## Reduced memory usage and increased reliability of Policy servers

 A nice graph is worth a thousand words!